Watermark Beach Resort: Wine & Desert Sun, in British Columbia

 Guest Rooms and Amenities

-In the main lodge building, the family-friendly suites have one, two, or three bedrooms.
+In the main lodge building, the 122 family-friendly suites include studios, one, two, and three bedrooms.
 Decorated in beachy terracotta or sage green with honey-colored wood furnishings, they’re not super-deluxe, but the design is contemporary and comfortable.
-All have balconies or patios, with the best units facing Lake Osoyoos or the large outdoor pool.

 The units have full modern kitchens, with microwaves, coffeemakers, toasters, and enough dishes and pots and pans to feed the family, along with in-suite washer-dryers.

-Kitchen, Watermark Beach Resort, Osoyoos, BC Canada
+Suite kitchen, Watermark Beach Resort, Osoyoos, British Columbia CANADA

-Villas, Watermark Beach Resort, Osoyoos, BC Canada
+Townhomes, Watermark Beach Resort, Osoyoos, BC Canada

 What’s Nearby?